-Can I Get Social Security Disability for Ulcerative Colitis?
+Can I Get Social Security Disability for Ulcerative Colitis in Chicago, IL?

 If you have been diagnosed with ulcerative colitis (UC), you need to know that many of those with this disease are able to manage their UC symptoms and live a full life.
 Unfortunately for others, despite medication and changes in diet, the complications of UC are life-altering and can even make it impossible for them to successfully obtain and hold a job.
 For instance, a person may be unable to work at a pace acceptable to an employer, because their UC induces diarrhea that requires frequent trips to the restroom, or because they are slowed down by the fatigue and anemia that often accompanies UC.
 If your UC makes it impossible for you to maintain employment, financial assistance may be available to you through one of the Social Security disability programs.
 Let’s first take a look at the disability programs, and then we’ll explain what it takes to qualify for disability benefits due to ulcerative colitis.